 Inadequate Control Measure: Any control measure that is not designed, implemented, or operating in accordance with the requirements of the permit, including the specific requirements in each program area in Part I.E or requirements for specific permittees in Part III, and implemented and maintained to operate in accordance with the design.
 See also Control measure Requiring Routine Maintenance.

+Infeasible: Not technologically possible, or not economically practicable and achievable in light of best industry practices.

 Irrigation Return Flow: Tailwater, tile drainage, or surfaced groundwater flow from irrigated land.

-25. Land Disturbing Activity: Any activity that results in a change in the existing land surface (both vegetative and non-vegetative).
+Land Disturbing Activity: Any activity that results in a change in the existing land surface (both vegetative and non-vegetative).
 Land disturbing activities include, but are not limited to clearing, grading, excavation, demolition, installation of new or improved haul roads and access roads, staging areas, stockpiling of fill materials, and borrow areas.
 Compaction that is associated with stabilization of structures and road construction shall also be considered a land disturbing activity.

+Large lot single family development: for the purpose of this section of the regulation only, means a land disturbance greater than one acre on a single-family residential lot with an area greater than or equal to two and one-half acres in size and having a total site imperviousness, including, but not limited to roadways, building footprints, and driveways, less than ten percent gross density.

 Minimize: For purposes of implementing control measures of this permit, means reduce and/or eliminate to the extent achievable using control measures that are technologically available and economically practicable and achievable in light of best industry practices.

+Minimum level (ML): means the lowest concentration of an analyte that can be accurately and precisely quantified using a given method, as determined by the laboratory (the ML may sometimes be referred to as the laboratory PQL, minimum reporting limit, or reporting limit).

 MS4: A municipal separate storm sewer system.
 See municipal separate storm sewer system.

-Municipality/Municipal: A city, town, county, district, association, or other public body created by or under State law and having jurisdiction over disposal of sewage, industrial wastes, or other wastes, or a designated and approved management agency under section 208 of CWA(1987).
+Municipality/Municipal: A city, town, county, district, association, or other public body created by or under state law and having jurisdiction over disposal of sewage, industrial wastes, or other wastes, or a designated and approved management agency under section 208 of CWA(1987).
+See 5 CCR 1002-61.2(63).

 Municipal Separate Storm Sewer System (MS4): A conveyance or system of conveyances (including roads with drainage systems, municipal streets, catch basins, curbs, gutters, ditches, man-made channels, or storm drains):

-Owned or operated by a State, city, town, county, district, association, or other public body (created by or pursuant to State law) having jurisdiction over disposal of sewage, industrial wastes, stormwater, or other wastes, including special districts under State law such as a sewer district, flood control district or drainage district, or similar entity, or a designated and approved management agency under section 208 of the CWA that discharges to state waters;
+Owned or operated by a state, city, town, county, district, association, or other public body (created by or pursuant to state law) having authority over disposal of sewage, industrial wastes, stormwater, or other wastes, including special districts under state law such as a sewer district, flood control district or drainage district, or similar entity, or a designated and approved management agency under section 208 of the CWA that discharges to state waters;

-Designed or used for collecting or conveying stormwater;
+Designed or used for collecting or conveying stormwater.
+For the purposes of this permit, stormwater conveyances also includes conveyances that are owned or operated by the permittee through agreement, contract, direct ownership, easement, or right-of-way and are for the purpose of managing flood plains, stream banks, and channels for conveyance of stormwater flows in order for the discharges to be authorized by this permit.

 Which is not a combined sewer; and